spacetwitter/spacetwitter.github.io/mc-info/install/modpack-install.md

 parent: Server Info
 ---

+# THE SERVER HAS NOT RELEASED YET - THIS INFORMATION IS INCOMPLETE

 {: .warning }
 **Make sure you have either completed the modloader setup [on the previous page](https://spitter.space/mc-info/loader-install), or you have a Fabric 1.20.1 profile already setup!**